FabianoEger/tago-documentation/dashboard.rst

 Dashboard
 #########

 A dashboard is where you place your widgets to visualize and interact with data, all in real-time.
-All your dashboards are listed on the sidebar of Tago.
+All your dashboards are listed on the sidebar of the screen.
 On the top right you will find the **Dashboard options** menu.
 From there you will have access to other dashboard functionalities such as **rename**, **share** and **delete**.

 .. image:: _static/dashboard/dashboard_list.png